cecann10/Test/Metis_Projects/project_3_celinaplaza/README.md

 - x4 = Being a non-Hispanic Black adult (a 'dummy' value of 1)
 - x5 = Having a job (a 'dummy' value of 1)

 A logistic Regression model leveraging oversampling for the 'positive' class (= high blood pressure) was found to be the best option between various classification models considered (Logistic Regression, Random Forest, and Decision Tree).
+All models had similiar performance numbers, but the Linear Regression model selected could be a a higher threshold than the others while retaining high recall.
+The model's resulting features were also easy to interpret and apply for individuals.

 This model's main metric of performance was **Recall**, as it was determined that it was important to catch more people that could have high blood pressure (True Positives + False Negatives) vs. looking more to Precision where there would be risk of missing some people that did have high blood pressure (True Positives + False Positives).